A posteriori error bounds for the block-Lanczos method for matrix function approximation: Introduction

 This bound depends strongly on the distribution of the eigenvalues of $\vec{H}$ and is typically far more representative of the true convergence of block-Lanczos-FA than \cref{eqn:unif_bound}.
 Discussions on \cref{eqn:minimax} and why it is often more representative than \cref{eqn:unif_bound} are easy to find; see for instance \cite{carson_liesen_strakos_22} and the references within.

-A posteriori error bounds and estimates for this setting are also simpler than the case of general $f$.
-For instance, $\|\err_k(w)\|_{(\vec{H}-w\vec{I})^2} = \|\res_k(w)\|_\F$ is easily computed from the block-Lanczos-FA iterate.
+A posteriori error bounds and estimates for this setting are also simpler than the case of general $f$, even if $\vec{H}-z\vec{I}$ is not positive definite.
+For instance, $\|\err_k(z)\|_{(\vec{H}-z\vec{I})^2} = \|\res_k(z)\|_\F$ is easily computed from the block-Lanczos-FA iterate.
 The relationship between the error and residual block vector also allows us to derive the bound More precise bounds and estimates for other norms have been widely studied for the case $b=1$ \cite{strakos_tichy_02,meurant_tichy_18,estrin_orban_saunders_19,meurant_papez_tichy_21,meurant_tichy_22}.
 Many of these techniques can be extended to the case $b>1$, and we provide an example of a simple error estimate for the $(\vec{H}-w\vec{I})$-norm in \cref{sec:cg_est}; see also \cite{schaerer_szyld_torrest_21}.

-In order to derive a posteriori stopping criteria for Lanczos-FA on general $f$, it is common to use the fact that the output of the Lanczos-FA algorithm can be related to the error of Lanczos-FA used to approximate the solution $(\vec{H} - z\vec{I})^{-1}\vec{v}$ at varying values of $z$ \cite{frommer_simoncini_08b,frommer_simoncini_09,ilic_turner_simpson_09,frommer_kahl_lippert_rittich_13,frommer_guttel_schweitzer_14a,frommer_schweitzer_15,chen_greenbaum_musco_musco_22a}.
+In order to derive a posteriori stopping criteria for Lanczos-FA on general $f$, it is common to use the fact that the output of the Lanczos-FA algorithm can be related to the error of Lanczos-FA used to approximate the solution $(\vec{H} - z\vec{I})^{-1}\vec{v}$ at varying values of $z$ \cite{frommer_simoncini_08b,frommer_simoncini_09,ilic_turner_simpson_09,frommer_kahl_lippert_rittich_13,frommer_guttel_schweitzer_14a,frommer_schweitzer_15,chen_greenbaum_musco_musco_22a,simunec_23}.
 This allows a priori bounds such as \cref{eqn:minimax} or a posteriori bounds and estimates such as those discussed in the previous paragraph for Lanczos-FA on linear systems to be upgraded to bounds and estimates for general $f$.